-I’ve been wanting to make sensory bottles for quite some time.
-Now, I’m not sure if I can stop.
+I’ve had lots of sensory bottle ideas floating around in my head for quite some time.
+Now, I’m not sure if I can stop making them.

 I had foot surgery at the beginning of June, so it’s been a pretty uneventful summer since.
 What better way to spend my time than immersing myself in preschool Pinterest projects?